marinasundstrom/todo-app/docs/design.md

 These last concepts (Request, Notifications, Handlers) belong to the CQRS and Event-driven architectural patterns, as implemented by the MediatR library.

+## Domain Modeling

+In Software design, Domain modeling is the discipline in which the domain is modeled in code as part of the development process.

+With the use of a Domain Model when building software you ensure maintainability of your code as new business requirements get added.

+Domain Modeling is the process in which to explore a complex real-life problem domain with the aim at creating a model of it - containing knowledge of its objects and their behaviors and interactions.

+The end result is a "Domain Model" that represents the understanding of the domain.
+The model is represented in code using programming concepts.

+In many project settings, domain modeling involves people from various positions, both experts and software developers, in discussing the domain and to reach a common understanding of it.

+A person who holds intricate knowledge about a domain is referred to as a Domain Expert.

+### Rich Domain Model

+A Rich Domain Model is a model consisting of Domain Objects that encapsulate their own data and behavior according to Object-oriented programming (OOP) principles.

+This is opposed to having a pure "Data model" with Data objects from which behavior is separate, like with services in so called "transaction scripts".

 ## Domain Objects

 The Domain Objects are objects that represent actual concepts in your problem domain - such as business objects, like ```Invoice``` and ```Payment```.

-They are the result of "Domain Modeling", and encapsulate both data and behavior as per Object-oriented programming principles.
+They are the result of "Domain Modeling", and they encapsulate both data and behavior as per Object-oriented programming principles.

 ### Entities